Case Management/Social Services, Database Management, Operations/Project Management

 4 Year Degree

-Kaleidoscope Inc, a non-profit, child welfare organization located in Chicago, Illinois is looking to fill the position of Performance Quality Improvement (PQI) Manager.
+Kaleidoscope Inc, a non-profit, child welfare organization located in Chicago, Illinois is looking to fill the position of PQI Manager.

-Founded in 1973, our mission today is to empower children, youth and families impacted by abuse and neglect to build resourcefulness, resiliency and supportive relationships.
+Founded in 1973, our mission today is to empower children, youth and families impacted by abuse and neglect to build resourcefulness, resiliency and supportive relationships through innovative, individualized case management and clinical services.
 Our vision is that all children and youth have the opportunity to enjoy safe and healthy lives nurtured by responsive adults.

 At Kaleidoscope, we stake our reputation on providing the highest quality child welfare services to children, youth and families involved with the Department of Children and Family Services.
 The work we do is both challenging and rewarding.
 To accomplish this high level of success, we place the utmost value on our employees and seek to provide them with opportunities for professional growth through supportive supervision, ongoing attachment and trauma-informed clinical training, small caseload ratios, flexible work schedules, competitive pay and excellent benefits.